-Being wary of trying new foods is a normal development stage in all children that typically peaks around 18 months and doesn’t necessarily constitute being ‘fussy’, as it is often labelled.
+Being wary of trying new foods is a normal development stage in all children that typically peaks around 2 years of age and doesn’t necessarily constitute being ‘fussy’, as it is often labelled.
 Whilst it may not feel like it’s going to, it generally passes in time.

 Mealtimes should be a fun and exciting time for you and your little one.
 With these simple steps, both you and baby will look forward to mealtimes.